jonasbn/til/git/create_a_branch_from_an_older_commit.md

 # Create a new branch from an older commit

-When you want to create a branch
+When you want to create a branch from a older commit.

 ```bash
 $ git checkout -b hotfix 61ce44a